-MIG welding, or Metal Inert Gas (MIG) arc welding, also called Gas Metal Arc Welding (GMAW), is an extensively used and flexible welding process famous for being fast, precise, and easily automated.
+MIG welding, also known as Metal Inert Gas (MIG) arc welding, or Gas Metal Arc Welding (GMAW), is a widely used and versatile welding process renowned for its speed, precision, and ease of automation.
 MIG welding isn’t like other different types of welding, such as stick or TIG welding, since it uses a continuously fed wire electrode for forming an arc rather than solid-coated electrodes.
 It ensures a smoother and more stable joining that decreases the frequency of electrode replacements.
 However, it doesn’t work uniformly in all cases.
 To truly master this technique, welders must learn different metal transfer processes.
+To truly master MIG welding, aspiring welders must undergo a professional welding training program and learn the five main metal transfer processes that define this method.

 Understanding the five core processes during MIG welding training helps select the right method for any project.